chainloop-dev/docs/docs/intro/intro.md

 # Introduction

 Your name is Dyson, **you work on the Security and Operations (SecOps) team** at Cyberdyne solutions.
-You are in charge of making sure that the organization's Software Supply Chain Security is improved end-to-end, from source code to packaging and distribution.
+You are in charge of making sure that the organization's Software Supply Chain (SSC) Security is improved end-to-end, from source code to packaging and distribution.

 You feel pretty good about the current state of things.
 Your development teams are already signing their commits, scanning their first and third-party components, generating Software Build of Materials (SBOMs), signing container images and even blocking releases based on vulnerability scanning or signature verification.
 Life is good!

 The next day you receive an email from your CISO saying that all the progress in application security is great but an additional effort needs to be done to make sure we can trust all that metadata.

 He seems to be **concerned** about all that **information** being **scattered around, not being trustworthy or easily available for auditing**.
-He sends a link to [slsa.dev](https://slsa.dev/) and says we need to be at least level 3 at that, whatever that means.
+He sends a link to [slsa.dev](https://slsa.dev/) and says we need to be at least level 3, whatever that means!

+## The Technical Problem

 Got it!
 It seems that what we need to do is to **implement an attestation and provenance layer in our SSC**, we "just" need to